Would you like to train as a teacher in sixth form education, whilst being paid to do so?

-As a trainee, your typical week will comprise of teaching, usually between 1 and 17 periods per week (a full-time teacher teaches 21 periods per week), in addition to planning, preparation and marking time.
+As a trainee, your typical week will comprise of teaching, usually between 1 and 17 periods per week (21 is full-time teacher), in addition to planning, preparation and marking time.
 The remainder of your time will be spent as a Learning Facilitator (Teaching Assistant) either supporting in class or working with individual students.

 In addition to the PGCE sessions, you will be expected to attend various evening events throughout the year including Open Evenings and Parent Consultation Meetings.

-Applicants must have a relevant degree in Psychology and must not already hold a teaching qualification.
+Applicants must have a relevant degree in Biology or Science and must not already hold a teaching qualification.
 The successful applicant will need to demonstrate a clear commitment to a career in teaching and preferably have experience of working with young adults.

-The Department is housed in a purpose built centre, the Garden Building.
-Classrooms are fully equipped with data projectors, white boards and Wi-Fi.
+The Department is housed in the County Building, along with other STEM subjects.
+The recently refurbished labs are fully equipped with data projectors, white boards, Wi-Fi, gas, water and fume cupboards.
 The Department has access to mobile learning devices to further enhance learning.

 The Department teaches in a collaborative style, with all staff contributing to centralised resource packs.
-Students regularly progress onto university courses for Psychology and Criminology.
+Students regularly progress onto university courses for Biology, Medicine, Biochemistry and Veterinary Science.

-The large Department currently has eight members of teaching staff.
-The Department works closely as a team in a friendly and co-operative manner.
+The Department has nine other members of teaching staff who work closely as a team in a friendly and co-operative manner.
 Strong emphasis is given to mutual support by the exchange of ideas and materials.
 The Department also has access to an experienced team of Technicians who provide support across all of the science subjects.

-The Department offers A Level Psychology and A Level Sociology.
+The Department offers BTEC Level 3 Human Biology and A Level Biology.

 Trainees are paid from £14,777 to £18,363 per annum, depending on the balance of duties between teaching and learning support.

-Applicants are asked to complete and return the Teachers application form to the Personnel Department by email to email@example.com as soon as possible, but no later than 9.00am on Monday 25 March 2019.
+Applicants are asked to complete and return the enclosed application form to the Personnel Department by email to firstname.lastname@example.org as soon as possible, but no later than 9.00am on Tuesday 23 April 2019.